Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism

-Recently, an alternative procedure has been introduced \cite{Wagman:2024rid,Hackett:2024xnx} based on computation of eigenvalues of the transfer matrix.
-Since the transfer matrix is infinite dimensional, a recursive procedure using Lanczos method was employed, leveraging Kaniel-Paige-Saad (KPS) bound on energy estimation \cite{2ce3c337-18f7-3f29-bc34-fcad79263ab3,be49459e-702a-3abe-83be-a616c86c5038}.
+Recently, a novel procedure was introduced \cite{Wagman:2024rid,Hackett:2024xnx} for extracting energy levels by computing eigenvalues of the transfer matrix.
+Given the infinite-dimensional nature of this operator, a recursive Lanczos method was employed, making use of the Kaniel-Paige-Saad (KPS) bound for energy estimation \cite{2ce3c337-18f7-3f29-bc34-fcad79263ab3,be49459e-702a-3abe-83be-a616c86c5038}.
 The efficacy of the above method was shown using toy model calculations as well as for pion and nucleon.
 However, as noted there, a major challenge with this method is filtering out spurious eigenvalues, which can introduce subjectivity and systematic errors into the estimation of energy levels.

-Following this development, here we propose a similar method to estimate the energy levels from the eigenvalues of the transfer matrix.
-Specifically, we employ another Krylov space-based method for eigenvalue extraction from two-point correlation functions of lattice QCD \footnote{During the final stage of drafting this article, another article was published on arXiv (Ref. \cite{Ostmeyer:2024qgu}), which also utilized the similar method as in this work.
-However, we used a different filtering procedure of eigenvalues and the error estimation is also different.}.
-Our method is straightforward to implement and can be seamlessly extended to the generalized eigenvalue problem (GEVP) \cite{MICHAEL198558, Luscher:1990ck}, offering enhanced simplicity and ease of implementation.
-We employ a variation of the Prony generalized eigenvalue method \cite{Prony1795,Fleming:2004hs,Kunis2015AMG, Fischer2020}, and we refer this method as Transfer matrix GEVP (TGEVP).
-We demonstrate the potency of the method by extracting the two lowest eigenvalues from the various two-point functions of a variety of hadrons, including nuclei.
-Similar to Ref. \cite{Ostmeyer:2024qgu} we also find that the energy estimates obtained with this method are identical to those derived using the oblique Lanczos algorithm outlined in \cite{Wagman:2024rid}.
-Below we describe the method.
+Following this developments, we propose a similar approach to extract energy levels from the eigenvalues of the transfer matrix in lattice QCD.
+Specifically, we introduce a Krylov subspace-based method for eigenvalue extraction from two-point correlation functions.
+We show that the oblique Lanczos method introduced in Ref.~\cite{Wagman:2024rid} can be reformulated as a generalized eigenvalue problem (GEVP), as a variant of the Prony GEVP method~\cite{Prony1795,Fleming:2004hs,Kunis2015AMG,Fischer2020,PhysRevD.79.114502,PhysRevD.81.054505}.
+We henceforth refer to this framework as the Transfer Matrix GEVP (TGEVP).
+Both analytically and numerically, we demonstrate the equivalence of this formulation with the oblique Lanczos approach.
+The same conclusion has also been reached in Refs.~\cite{Ostmeyer:2024qgu,abbott2025filteredrayleighritzneed}\footnote{Ref.~\cite{Ostmeyer:2024qgu} appeared simultaneously with this work, while Ref.~\cite{abbott2025filteredrayleighritzneed} came subsequently.}.

+A major challenge in these TGEVP/Lanczos-type methods lie in identifying and removing spurious eigenvalues, which—if not address properly—can bias the extracted energy levels and increase systematic uncertainty.
+Ref.~\cite{Wagman:2024rid} advocated a bootstrap generalization of the Cullum--Willoughby (CW) test for filtering these spurious modes.
+However, as noted there, the CW test can be imperfect in the presence of noise.
+Additionally, we find its performance depends critically on tuning three hyperparameters that vary across datasets.
+This makes it difficult to apply uniformly without dataset-specific calibration.
+As we demonstrate in Subsec.~\ref{Lanczos_TGEVP}, even when tuned, the CW method may fail to produce stable estimates.